frontenddogma/web-development-glossary/manuscript/s.md

 Spectre
 : A vulnerability that affects modern microprocessors that perform branch prediction.
 On most processors, the speculative execution resulting from a branch misprediction may leave observable side effects that may reveal private data to attackers.
 Spectre was discovered in 2018.&nbsp;[†](#w-spectre)

+Speech synthesis
+: The artificial production of human speech.
+A computer system used for this purpose is called a speech computer or speech synthesizer, and can be implemented in software or hardware products.
+A text-to-speech (TTS) system converts normal language text into speech; other systems render symbolic linguistic representations like phonetic transcriptions into speech.&nbsp;[†](#w-speech-synthesis)

 Speed Index
 : A page load performance metric that shows how quickly the contents of a page are visibly populated.
 Speed Index is the average time at which visible parts of the page are displayed.
 Expressed in milliseconds, and dependent on the size of the view port, the lower the score, the better.&nbsp;[‡](#m-speed-index)

+SPF
+: → Sender Policy Framework

 Spider
 : → Crawler